A THREAD SO FINE

 Can love for a secret child heal old wounds?

 The other, physically and emotionally scarred, vows to hold the invisible thread that runs between them.
-In the course of her journey, she encounters a child with a hidden past, and discovers the true meaning of family.
+In the course of her journey, she discovers a child with a hidden past, the love of a good man, and the true meaning of family.
 But is it enough to bring her sister home?

 RADIO & TV APPEARANCES: